poiyomi/PoiyomiDocs/CONTRIBUTING.md

 ## Docs

-All pages in the Documentation are sorted under `/docs`.
-The file and organization structure should represent close to the order of appearance in the Poiyomi Shaders UI.
+This Repository is using Docusaurus **Versioning**.
+This means content in the Docs may be split between different major releases of Poiyomi Shaders.
+Any Docs pages under `./docs` refer to the latest version, while items under `./versioned_docs` refer to previous versions. **Please refrain from editing pages inside `./versioned_docs` unless absolutely necessary.** It's preferred to prioritize information on the latest version under `./docs` instead.

+**If something changes that mandates a new versioned docs, please open an Issue and let us know!**

-Each Documentation page uses the MDX format so that both written content and embedded media can be easily implemented.
+Now, each Documentation page uses the MDX format so that both written content and embedded media can be easily implemented.
 To learn how to create a Docs page and how they appear on the website itself, read the official documentation [here](https://docusaurus.io/docs/docs-introduction).

 ## Pages

 Some pages, that require it's own landing page (like the Home page) are created when truly necessary.
 However, the main difference is that Pages never have Sidebars.
 Read more [here](https://docusaurus.io/docs/creating-pages).

+You should not need to worry about creating standalone pages.
+However, if there is a reason that mandates it, Pages must be located under `./src/pages`.

 ## Blog Posts